Beyond The Classroom

 I remember the exact moment the project started.
 I was studying when a notification appeared on my phone showing a component I had never seen before — a sliding potentiometer.
 It is a simple part: you slide it back and forth, and the device connected to it reads how far along the slider is.
 The moment I saw it, I realised that two of these, placed side by side, could act as two completely independent engine levers.
 A few toggle switches would become buttons.
 The entire controller I needed could theoretically be built from individual parts for a fraction of what brands were charging.

-Seventeen Redesigns
+Twenty-Eight Redesigns

-I went through seventeen major versions of the main casing.
+I went through twenty-eight major versions of the main casing.
 Many of those versions had multiple sub-versions — small adjustments that each got their own print and test — before being replaced entirely by the next major version.
 The version numbering started over at version one each time a design changed fundamentally enough to warrant it, and some sub-versions counted up to 0.9 before the next major reset.
 It was a long process.

 Problems Solved Along the Way